BestTimesToVisit.com Logo

 food

 Don't leave Kandy without trying a traditional Sri Lankan rice and curry!
-For an authentic experience, head to a local eatery away from the main tourist drag.
-Look for places bustling with locals – it's usually a sign of delicious food and good value.
-Try the jackfruit curry (polos) and the dhal for a true taste of the island.
+Head to a local eatery away from the main tourist drag for the most authentic flavors – ask your tuk-tuk driver for a recommendation.
+Be adventurous and try the jackfruit curry (polos) or the flavorful dhal (lentil curry).

 packing

-Pack light, breathable clothing, as Kandy can be quite humid and warm.
-Include a light rain jacket or umbrella, especially if you're visiting during the monsoon season (typically May to September).
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing, but definitely include a light rain jacket or umbrella, especially if visiting during the monsoon seasons (May-August or October-January).
+Comfortable walking shoes are a must, as you'll likely be exploring temples and hilly areas on foot.

 safety

-Kandy is generally a safe city, but like anywhere, be aware of your surroundings, especially in crowded areas like the market or bus station.
-Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited tours or services – they might be looking to scam you.
-Stick to reputable guides if you hire one.
+Kandy is generally safe, but be aware of your surroundings, especially in crowded areas like the market or around the Temple.
+Keep an eye on your belongings and be wary of overly friendly strangers offering unsolicited tours or 'deals' – they might be leading you to a commission-based shop.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.